It’s time for that monthly drama that you both dread. Trimming your dog's nails!

-The toenail clippers come out and your pooch makes a beeline for the crate to hide and hope that maybe you will just lose your nerve.
+The toenail clippers come out and your dog makes a beeline for the crate to hide and hope that maybe you will just lose your nerve.
 He is trembling and giving you the “Please no!” eyes.
-Your own anxiety starts to rise and you briefly consider putting it off for another week.
+Your own anxiety starts to rise and you briefly consider putting off getting his nail's trimmed for another week.

 This drama is playing out in households across the nation on a daily basis.
+Dogs and owners everywhere are dreading the having their nails trimmed.
 It doesn’t have to be this way!

 Can’t I just skip it?

-In addition, long toenails twist the toes out of alignment, which can cause lameness as well as contribute to arthritis in the joints of the feet.
+In addition, long toenails on dogs twist the toes out of alignment, which can cause lameness as well as contribute to arthritis in the joints of the feet.

 Why is my dog scared of having her nails clipped?

-Toes are sensitive areas and many dogs would simply prefer you don’t mess with their feet, even on a good day.
+Toes are sensitive areas and many dogs would simply prefer you don’t mess with their feet or nails, even on a good day.
 If there has been some trauma associated with nail clipping in the past, then the memory can cause a PTSD type of reaction to even the sight of the nail clippers.

-In many cases the initial trauma is having been “quicked.”
-This is when you trim too far and cut into the tender nail bed.
+In many cases for dogs, the initial trauma is having been “quicked.”
+This is when you trim too far and cut into the tender nail bed of your dog.
 This is extremely painful and often leads to a bloody mess.

-Once a dog has a fear of having her toenails trimmed, many well meaning owners make things worse without realizing it.
+Once a dog has a fear of having her toenails trimmed, or even simply fears the nail clippers, many well meaning owners make things worse for their dog without realizing it.

 “You’re not going to get away with this nonsense!”

 Many people want to know how to restrain a dog to clip it's nails.
-This method involves trying to muscle through a scary experience.
+This method of dog nail trims involves trying to muscle through a scary experience.
 This technique often includes squeezing the paws too hard (ouch!) or forcefully restraining the dog while they are terrified.
-This will (not can, will) lead to a cascading fear that erodes the trust bond between owners and their canines.
+This will (not can, will) lead to a cascading fear that erodes the trust bond between owners and their dogs.

 This is a recipe for disaster, and it should be avoided at all costs.
 Instead, take the time to teach your pooch to be more comfortable, not more fearful, of the toenail clipping ritual.